 5) They Do Chores Together

 The studies show that while a balanced domestic workload doesn’t affect the male partner significantly, it does make a huge impact on the female partner.
 Women typically feel more satisfaction in a relationship where the man demonstrates value in an equal division of domestic duties.
-Keeping the house clean is an everyday endeavor; marriage counselling can help you begin this conversation.
+Keeping the house clean is an everyday endeavour; marriage counselling can help you begin this conversation.

 6) Why Making $40,000 Improves Your Relationship

 Finances can have a serious strain on your relationship; that is until your household income reaches the $40,000 mark.
 Once you’re at this income bracket, your fixed monthly expenses and the odd unexpected expense no longer cause you stress or anxiety.
 This is why this Psychology Today article argues that “the value of money depends on how much is at your disposal.”
 The article goes on to say that instead of using your disposable income on material possessions to boost your self-esteem, invest in experiences that contribute to “sustainable happiness.”
-If that doesn’t sound like a vacation I don’t know what does.
+If that doesn’t sound like a vacation, I don’t know what does.

 7) They Have Joint Bank Accounts